During the CoVid-19 pandemic, sessions are offered via secure video or by phone.

-Dr. Martinez is a registered Clinical and School Psychologist, with the College of Psychologist of Ontario, and she specializes in working with children, adolescents, and their families.
+Dr. Martinez is a registered Clinical and School Psychologist, with the College of Psychologist of Ontario, and she has extensive experience in working with children, adolescents, and their families.

 Dr. Martinez earned her B.A.
-(Honours) from the University of Waterloo, and her Master's and Ph.D. from the University of British Columbia (UBC).
+(Honours) from the University of Waterloo, and her Master's and Ph.D. from the University of British Columbia.
 As part of her training, she successfully completed her doctoral internship program (accredited by the American Psychological Association) in Illinois, with rotations at the Southern Illinois University School of Medicine (St. John's Pavilion and St. John's Children's Hospital), the Hope Institute for Children and Families (The Hope School and The Lakeshore Program), and The Autism Program of Illinois.
 Her training and studies were funded by highly competitive awards and grants, including the Canadian Institutes of Health Research (CIHR) Doctoral Research Award, which is not typically awarded to students/trainees within the social sciences and humanities.
 Other significant awards included a Four-Year Fellowship, the Dean of Education Scholarship, and a Full Tuition Scholarship from UBC.